Change the search path in the Xcode project with the configuration settings file

 Framework Search Paths

-The framework search paths are directories where the linker search the frameworks when link to the framework.
+The framework search paths are directories where the linker searches the frameworks when linked to the framework.

 Header Search Paths

-The header search paths are directories where the compiler search the header files when include header files in C/C++ or Objective-C/C++ code.
+The header search paths are directories where the compiler searches the header files, including header files in C/C++ or Objective-C/C++ code.

 Library Search Paths

-The library search paths are directories where the linker search the libraries when link to the library.
+The library search paths are directories where the linker searches the libraries when linked to the library.

 Configure with the configuration settings file

-To configure the search paths with configuration settings file, use following configurations.
+Use the following configurations to configure the search paths with the configuration settings file.

 Search PathConfiguration